erikrose/tracefront/README.rst

 License
 =======

-Exceptional is under the MIT License.
+Tracefront is under the MIT License.
 See the LICENSE file.

 Version History